ben/ben.github.com/content/blog/13th-age-foundry/index.md

 Under this method, you just drag mooks onto the scene, and let Foundry track their hit points.
 This works okay, with a couple of exceptions.
-One is that your initiative tracker is going to get _very_ crowded, even with the group-initiative module described [below](#group-initiative).
+One is that your initiative tracker is going to get _very_ crowded.

 Another is the way damage is tracked.
 In this screenshot, Demeter and Thorina are attacking the same mob of mooks, which start with 7 hp.